hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 This section shows the process to configure some sensitive data to be propaged through the namespace hierarchy.
 It uses the [K8s Secret](https://kubernetes.io/docs/concepts/configuration/secret/) object.

-Type below command to first update the HNC configuration to propagete the K8s Secret resouce:
+Type below command first to update the HNC configuration to propagete the K8s *Secret* resouce:

 ```shell
 $ kubectl hns config set-resource secrets --mode Propagate